telesoho/vscode-markdown-paste-image/README.md

   This feature uses a large language model(Groq.com) to analyze the clipboard content and convert it into Markdown format.

-  You can enable this feature by set `MarkdownPaste.enableAI` to ture.
+  Enable this feature by Set `MarkdownPaste.enableAI` to ture.
+  You can also customize how AI processes and outputs text by setting the `MarkdownPaste.aiSysMessage` parameter.

 - Paste smart